camunda/camunda-docs-static/get-started/content/spring-boot/project-setup.md

 ## Add Camunda BPM & Spring Boot Dependencies

 The next step consists of setting up the Maven dependencies for the new project.
 Maven dependencies need to be added to the `pom.xml` file of the project.
-We add Spring Boot BOM in "dependency management" section and Camunda Spring Boot Starter for Webapps, which will automatically include Camunda engine and webapps in the app.
+We add the Spring Boot BOM in the "dependency management" section and the Camunda Spring Boot Starter for Webapps, which will automatically include the Camunda engine and webapps in the app.
 We also use `spring-boot-maven-plugin`, which does all the magic for packaging Spring Boot application content together.

 ```xml